CamdenPix/Lab7/README.md

 # Lab 7 - Student Information System (SIS)
-Lab 7 Group Assignment for Object Oriented.
+Group 1's Lab 7 implementation for Object Oriented.
 SIS is an application to manage assigning students, instructors, and TAs to courses.

-## Professors Specifications/Notes in Class
-**Name of Database (The one that the TA will restore):**

-**Very Little Instructions on How the TA can find the DB, and run it:** I think he also said stuff about exe files?

-**If there are any modifications (extra credit stuff), describe it:**

 ## Description
+**Created by:** Sam, Kene, Luke, Camden.

 **Name of Database:** SRSDB.bak

-**How to find and run the Database:** In MS SSMS server, restore SRSDB.bak, and establish a connection.
-In Visual Studio (.NET Framework) connect to the database that was restored in MS SSMS, create a model for class connections, create controllers with views, in the home page, update the index file.
+**How to find and run the Database:** When SRSDB.bak has been downloaded, go to it's properties, and unblock it.
+In MS SSMS server, restore the database and establish a connection.
+In Visual Studio (.NET Framework) connect to the database that was restored in MS SSMS, then build and run the project.
+We have already created all the models, controllers, and views that are needed to run the web page.

-**Modifications:** Updated the "about" and "contact" and enhanced the descriptions of the home page.
+**Modifications:** Changed the color of the navigation bar.
+We also updated the "about" and "contact" tabs and enhanced the descriptions of the home page.